NEW - REVISED 3/11/2014

 Institute: a major unit that coordinates and promotes faculty and student research and scholarly and creative activities on a continuing basis over an area so wide that it extends across department, school or college, and perhaps even beyond campus boundaries.
 The unit may also engage in public-service activities stemming from its activities, within the limits of its stated objectives.

 Center: a unit, sometimes one of several forming an Institute, that furthers research, scholarly and creative activities, and public service in a designated field; or a unit primarily providing facilities and services for other units and departments.

 Laboratory: a non-departmental organization that establishes and maintains facilities for research and scholarly and creative activities in several departments.

 Station: a unit that provides physical facilities for interdepartmental research and scholarly and creative activities in a broad area, sometimes housing other units and serving several campuses.

-B. Advisory Committee
+B. Advisory Committee (optional)

-The Director may be advised and aided by a standing Advisory Committee to determine criteria for affiliation with the RSO, recommend changes in the units’ participants, advise the Director on major decisions affecting the unit, and critically evaluate the unit's effectiveness on a continuing basis.
+The Director may be advised and aided by a standing Advisory Committee (if any is created) to determine criteria for affiliation with the RSO, recommend changes in the units’ participants, advise the Director on major decisions affecting the unit, and critically evaluate the unit's effectiveness on a continuing basis.
 The Chair of the Advisory Committee, and as many other participants as practical, should meet with the five-year and continuation review committees (see sections V and VI) and otherwise be available for consultation by five-year and continuation review committees during the course of their review.

 RSOs may have diverse types of affiliates.
 Some examples are given below: